Luxury Serviced Apartments in Melbourne, Australia

 Corporate Housing in Melbourne

-Every facility is luxurious and practical, offering a chance to unwind after a long day’s work.
-The facilities are always equipped with essential necessities such as high-speed Wi-Fi, flat screens, a kitchen and a comfortable bed.
+Our serviced apartment offers ample space, offering a chance to unwind after a long day’s work.
+The accommodations are equipped with essential necessities such as high-speed Wi-Fi, flat screens, a furnished kitchen and a comfortable bed.
+Enjoy the benefit of staying in prime locations which are closer to the business hubs such as the Melbourne CBD, and Convention Centre.

-Business aside, Melbourne offers holiday travelers immense opportunities to pamper themselves with its impeccable food and wine, picturesque landscapes and urban hospitality.
-A plethora of options as per your mood, the National Gallery of Victoria, Melbourne Cricket Ground, Arts Center Melbourne, Eureka Tower, etc you are truly spoilt for choice.
+Melbourne offers holiday travellers to immerse themselves in the diverse culture of the city, visit the National Gallery of Victoria, Melbourne Cricket Ground, Arts Center Melbourne, Eureka Tower, etc you are truly spoilt for choice.

-Holiday travelers can ensure a comfortable stay by browsing through the catalogue of Melbourne holiday apartments offered by TheSqua.re.
-Every selection of the catalogue ensures premium standards and homely comfort, along with close proximity to major destinations.
-Options for accommodation are available throughout several neighbourhoods of the city including the Melbourne CBD, Kew, South Melbourne, Docklands, etc.
+Holiday travellers can browse through the catalogue of Melbourne holiday apartments offered by TheSqua.re.
+Every selection of the catalogue ensures premium standards and homely comfort with amenities like a well equipped kitchen and Wi-fi, along with close proximity to major destinations.
+Options for accommodation are available throughout several neighbourhoods of the city including the Melbourne CBD, Kew, South Melbourne, Docklands, etc. Visitors can also bring their furry companions to our pet-friendly apartments.

 Where to Stay in Melbourne